numberscope/frontscope/doc/code-tests.md

 -   By default, they mostly run in a [Docker](https://www.docker.com/) container, which we have found maximizes the reproducibility of the tests.
-    You can also run them directly in your ambient system with `npm run e2e:test:local` or `npm run e2e:test:ui` for the graphical front end, but note that some tests, especially image comparison tests, may fail when in fact they would succeed when run in the standard way.
+    You can also run them directly in your ambient system with `npm run build && npm run test:e2e:cmd` or just `npm run e2e:test:ui` for the graphical front end to Playwright, but note that some tests, especially image comparison tests, may fail when in fact they would succeed when run in the standard way.

 #### Customizing vitest runs